avsa242/ina219-spin/README.md

 * Very early in development - may malfunction, or outright fail to build
 * Calibration values (factors used to compute calibrated figures from the raw ADC values; not the value set in the calibration register) are currently hardcoded
+* The driver accepts up to 2.56MHz bus speed, but this isn't supported yet

 ## TODO